Den-Ree/InstagramService/README.md

 There are two ways of initialization of a client

 * When you don't have an access token
-* When you already got it
+* When you have already got it

 ### Step 1 without authentication